 The Head of Finance confirms that there were no breaches to counterparty limits or credit ratings at the time of placing investments.

-13. Upper Limit for total principal sums invested over 364 days
+13. Principal sums invested over 364 days

 The purpose of this limit is to contain exposure to the possibility of loss that may arise as a result of the Authority having to seek early repayment of the sums invested.